Taming Self-Supervised Learning for Presentation Attack Detection: De-Folding and De-Mixing: Ablation Study

 \subsubsection{Comparison with Presentation Attack Detectors}

-To further verify the effectiveness of the proposed method, we compare it with the state-of-the art methods.
-As the results listed in Table \ref{tab:finger_compare}, under the cross-material and cross-sensor settings, the proposed method can outperform other single model based methods by a large margin.
-In the cross-sensor case, compared with FSB, a reduction of 12.58\% in average classification error (ACE) can be obtained by IF-OM.
-By comprehensively analyzing cross-material and -sensor protocols, IF-OM can promote PA detector to 11.15\% mean ACE, even exceeding the multiple model based methods, which convincingly proves the advantage of IF-OM.
+To further verify the effectiveness of the proposed method, we compare it with state-of-the-art methods.
+As the results listed in Table \ref{tab:finger_compare}, under the cross-material and cross-sensor settings, the proposed method can outperform other single model-based methods by a large margin.
+In the cross-sensor case, compared with FSB, a reduction of 12.58\% in average classification error (ACE) can be obtained by DF-DM.
+By comprehensively analyzing cross-material and -sensor protocols, DF-DM can promote PA detector to 11.15\% mean ACE, even exceeding the multiple model-based methods, which convincingly proves the advantage of DF-DM.
+Regarding the cross-material case, a 2.48\% of ACE can be derived by our proposed method, which outperforms FSB+UMG Wrapper (4.12\%) and is close to RTK-PAD (2.28\%).
+More details of the cross-material and cross-sensor are shown in the appendix.

-When comes to face, we re-implement some famous PA detectors and investigate the improvement from IF-OM in different detectors.
-As listed in Table \ref{tab:face_compare}, IF-OM can facilitate the performance of detection by around 5$\sim$25\% in mean TDR@FDR=1.0\%.
-When DeepPixBiS is used as the detector, IF-OM can improve the AUC of PAD from 82.42\% to 89.48\%.
+When it comes to face, we first conduct our proposed method in a famous publicly-available benchmark to justify its effectiveness.
+As listed in Table. \ref{tab:face_protocol2}, DF-DM can reach to 13.30\% Half Total Error Rate (HTER) and 93.66\% AUC.
+Without any changes in learning objectives and network architectures, a baseline model, ResNet-18, can directly surpass most competing methods by adopting DF-DM as the initialization.
+When combined with SSDG-R, the proposed method can achieve the best PAD performance, which improves SSDG-R from 11.29\% HTER to 9.49\%.
+EPCR \cite{wang2021consistency} and PatchNet \cite{wang2022patchnet} in Table. \ref{tab:face_protocol2} are self-supervised based method.
+Our proposed DF-DM can suppress EPCR \cite{wang2021consistency} around 2.53\% in HTER.
+Meanwhile, we re-implement some famous PA detectors and investigate the improvement from DF-DM in different detectors.
+As listed in Table \ref{tab:face_compare}, DF-DM can facilitate detection performance by around 5$\sim$25\% in mean TDR@FDR=1.0\%.
+When DeepPixBiS is used as the detector, DF-DM can improve the AUC of PAD from 82.42\% to 89.48\%.
 The experimental results indicate that the proposed method is general and can be integrated with various PA detectors.